 The Solvency II directive provides for an EU-wide, consistent, risk-based approach to determining capital requirements for insurance firms.
-When fully adopted - by January 2014 - the framework set forth through Solvency II will protect the insurance policy holder from risk of insurance company failure.
+When fully adopted, the framework established through Solvency II will protect the insurance policy holder from risk of insurance company failure.

 Sound data governance and an enterprise approach to data management are key enablers of Solvency II.
 The GoldenSource 360 EDM platform assists insurance and asset management firms with meeting the requirements of Solvency II by delivering a suite of data management and warehousing components that are designed for use within a risk department.